oujji/KattisProblems/README.md

 A repo to store solutions to Kattis problems.

 # Welcome
-Hey everyone, this is a repo where people can submit solutions to Kattis problems, all appropriate programming languages welcome.
+Hey everyone, this is a repo where people can submit solutions to Kattis problems, all appropriate programming languages welcome (I only ask that they are sorted correctly by language, making it easier for others).